Operating your shade and wind performance

 Beaufort Scale – Measuring Wind Speeds & Their Effects

-Most patio umbrella brands indicate the Beaufort scale level, along with the acceptable wind speed ranges, for each of their products and variations in size, shape, etc. These tolerances are typically listed on specification sheets or in warranties since product damage coverage depends on proper use and maintenance under specific conditions.
+Most patio umbrella brands indicate the Beaufort scale level, along with the acceptable wind speed ranges, for each of their products and variations in size, shape, etc. Many put their umbrellas through grueling wind tunnel tests to determine their wind resistance (see video below).
+These tolerances are typically listed on specification sheets or in warranties since product damage coverage depends on proper use and maintenance under specific conditions.
+However, most manufacturers recommend that you tie-down or store umbrellas when weather conditions are severe or high winds are present.

 Beaufort Wind Scale Chart